 The line bundles (A, B, C and D) are colour coded for easy identification and handling.
 All main lines of each level are looped together and attached to delta quick links, which are connected to the risers.
 The quick links have special line collectors to prevent lines slipping, and are secured using a strong thread-locking compound (Loctite©), to prevent unintentional opening.
 After maintenance work the delta quick links should be re-Loctited!

 Risers

-The lines are grouped into four risers and one control line on each side.
-The riser ends are colour coded for easy identification at take off as well as in flight for B Stall.
+The lines are grouped into four risers plus the brake line on each side.
+The A- and B-riser ends are colour coded for easy identification at take off as well as in flight for B Stall.